 “The unfortunate truth,” Mike said, “is that my opinion is not always right.
 Fortunately, PickFu told me what my readers think, which is the most important opinion at the end of the day.”

 Setting up a similar poll to Mike’s is easy:

-You can watch your poll results as they roll in, or wait for the email telling you your poll is complete (it usually takes just a few minutes).
+You can watch your poll results as they roll in or wait for the email telling you your poll is complete (it usually takes just a few minutes after completion).
 Here’s what Mike Fishbein’s completed results look like.

-As both F. Scott Fitzgerald and Mike Fishbein learned, it’s necessary to get out of your own head.
-Testing book titles will help you communicate the book’s contents better, which will in turn generate more interest for potential buyers.
+As both F. Scott Fitzgerald and Mike Fishbein learned, it’s necessary to get out of your head.
+Testing book titles will help you communicate the book’s contents better, which will, in turn, generate more interest for potential buyers.